-The complex attributes information and textual description must not be used when it is possible to encode the information by means of any other attribute.
+The complex attributes information and textual description (see clause X.X) must not be used when it is possible to encode the information by means of any other attribute.
 Under certain ECDIS display settings the "information" symbol will display when these attributes are populated.
 Therefore producers should carefully consider use of these attributes as the symbol may contribute significantly to ECDIS screen clutter.

 Information contains information as text using the sub-attribute text, whereas textual description encodes the name of an external file using the sub-attribute file reference.
+Where the information applies to only one feature, the textual attributes should be populated for the relevant feature.
+Where the information applies to more than one feature, this should be encoded using the textual attributes on an associated information type Information (see clause X.X).